DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-08-12-managing-applications-across-cycles.md

 Several participants went to the search box and didn’t realise the results were scoped by the currently selected cycle.

-The switcher also means there’s two ways of changing what the user sees in the list: the switcher and the filter.
+The switcher also means there’s 2 ways of changing what the user sees in the list: the switcher and the filter.

-If we let users filter by cycle instead of switching Then users can:
+If we let users filter by cycle instead of switching then users will be able to:

 * search for applications across cycle
 * modify the list in the way they’re used to